 You’ll feel like an early 20th-century diplomat slumbering in any one of the city’s French colonial estates-turned-guesthouses.

-To live your emissary fantasy, we highly recommend booking at Satri House.
-This value-for-money venue was formerly Prince Souphanouvon’s home, giving the establishment an air of real aristocracy.
+To live your emissary fantasy, we highly recommend booking at Villa Maly.
+This value-for-money venue was the former residence of Luang Prabang royalty and still evokes a sense of Colonial resplendence.